albertvisser/albertvisser.github.io/more.md

 some older and less maintained or discontinued projects:

+* Albums, my latest rewrite of a record collection managing app
+* albumsgui, a nonweb version of this
 * probreg - non-web predecessor of actiereg
 * myprojects - how to document them in the browser
 * modreader - comparing music creation files